jccuevas/cpp-docs.es-es/docs/mfc/reference/cbutton-class.md

 ### <a name="parameters"></a>Parámetros

 *pbuttonImagelist*<br/>
-Puntero a la lista de imágenes del `CButton` objeto.
+Puntero a la lista de imágenes del objeto `CButton`.

 ### <a name="return-value"></a>Valor devuelto